PRESENT ACTIONS. PAST REACTIONS

 Wadi 800 Residence

-A rehabilitation leading to a reinterpretation, this Lebanese house is a harmonious culmination of heritage meets modernity.
+A rehabilitation leading to a reinterpretation, this traditional Lebanese house is a harmonious culmination of heritage meets modernity.

 Client | T.S